adambialy/bind9_dlz/README.md

 # bind9 with dlz (dynamically loadable zones) in Debian10

-This document is description ow to set up auth/cache dns server on debian10, bind 9.11.x with dlz and Mysql backend plus snort and fail2ban. *In this example dnssec is not used.*
+This document is description ow to set up auth/cache dns server on debian10, bind 9.11.x with dlz and Mysql backend plus snort and fail2ban.
+Zone transfer is achieved by standard MySQL replication.

+*In this example dnssec is not used.*

 # OS prep